Controlling Weeds Requires Balance and Technology Helps

 Whether you garden, farm or do both, weeds are a perennial problem, and my Wisconsin garden and farm fields are no exception.

 Cultural practices like crop rotation, reduced tillage and crop covers all work to discourage weed growth.
-Still, weeds have a cunning ability to adapt and survive these management techniques.
+Encore, weeds have a cunning ability to adapt and survive these management techniques.
 That’s were technology helps.

 GPS is a great example of a technology that has offered us some of the most significant advances in farming over the past decades.
 While motorists await the advent of driverless cars, farmers for years have used self-driving tractors.
 They still require people to sit in their cabs, ready to take control if problems arise, but today’s modern tractors can steer themselves, thereby reducing operator stress and fatigue while improving precision and providing accurate records of field operations.

 Unmanned Aerial Vehicles (UAVs), commonly known as drones, are quickly becoming another important tool in our farm toolbox.
-There’s nothing new about farmers using aerial technologies, of course: The first crop dusters went to work about a century ago but UAVs with their ability to take off vertically, fly low and close provide much needed adaptability.
+There’s nothing new about farmers using aerial technologies, bien sûr: The first crop dusters went to work about a century ago but UAVs with their ability to take off vertically, fly low and close provide much needed adaptability.

 UAVs outfitted with cameras can identify small problems before they become yield-robbing issues.
 Larger UAVs can be outfitted with sprayers and in the near future could become almost as important to our farm operation as combines are today.